NathanPB/rust-toolbox/README.md

 # Features
  - Server List
- - Ieeh, just that at this time :/
+ - Ieeh, just that for now :/

 # Art
 All the art used in the application are primarily made by Lucas Vicari (@lucasvv2) and belongs to Rust Toolbox project.